vincentschall/gitai/README.md

 deactivate
 ```

-**Note:** With a virtual environment, you'll see `(venv)` in your terminal prompt when activated.
+**Note:** With a virtual environment, you'll see `(gitai)` in your terminal prompt when activated.
 You must activate the environment each time you open a new terminal to use gitai.

 Then run gitai directly: `python -m gitai.cli commit`